AlexOyar/unslider-dots/README.md

 </html>
 ```

-The trick here is that in order to work, you must add a few parameter to `unslider` class, like `overflow: hidden; position: relative;`
+**The trick here is that in order to work, you must add a few parameter to `unslider` class, like `overflow: hidden; position: relative;`**

+That means that we will make some changes to the original css files from unslider.
+I dont know why do we have to do this manually, but simply putting dots:true inside the unslider script wont work.

-I already added the CSS dependencies in the Head and the Scripts (jquery and unslider) an the bottom of the Body.
-JQUERY MUST BE FIRST THAN UNSLIDER OTHERWISE IT WONT WORK.
+*I already added the CSS dependencies in the Head and the Scripts (jquery and unslider) an the bottom of the Body.
+JQUERY MUST BE FIRST THAN UNSLIDER OTHERWISE IT WONT WORK.*

-In order to properly setup the dots index, a few changes must be made to the original css files from unslider.
-I dont know why do we have to do this, but simply putting dots:true inside the unslider script wont work.
+Now, you can see that the background image is not properly scaling, the font is default black, and the link is just a... well... a link.
+So, in order to make it pretty, just add the style.css.

 Add a new css folder and create the following style.css: